Table of Contents

 But over time I began to realize these were not isolated operational failures.
 They were recurring patterns.

 The same breakdowns appeared over and over again across completely different companies, customer segments, and products.
 Customers technically completed onboarding but never reached meaningful First Value.
 Champions loved the product but failed to align their own organization around it.
 Success criteria were discussed but never operationalized.
-Adoption plateaued after an initial burst of activity.
-QBRs reviewed historical usage but never created forward-looking alignment.
 Renewal conversations became reactive because the groundwork for strategic continuation had never actually been built.

 What looked like unrelated customer problems were often manifestations of the same underlying issue: the customer was not progressing predictably through the post-sale journey.